War against Sigismund: The Sausage Campaign and the fall of Kalmar

 In February 1598 Sigismund assembled an army consisting of merely 5,000 men, mostly Hungarian and German mercenaries.
 A larger army had been proposed, but had been dismissed since Sigismund expected Swedish forces to join him, and also did not want to come into conflict with them.

 The advisers and the King expected military support from Finland and Estonia (homes of the Swedish gentry formerly commanded by baron Klaus Fleming).
 They also wanted help from Denmark–Norway and pro-Sigismund parts of Sweden.
 The diplomat Laski was dispatched, but Denmark did not show any interest.

 In May, Sigismund's men started to advance northwards.
 The army gathered in Marienburg (Malbork), where the Livonian Baltic German Jürgen Farensbach was appointed commander.
 The army was to be transported from Danzig (Gdańsk) to Sweden on Swedish ships, but the Swedish Estates declined.
 They refused to lend him ships as long as he stayed with a foreign army.
 There was widespread suspicion against Sigismund and his Catholic warriors.
 Thus the Estates promised to protect Duke Charles and the others who rebelled against the King.

 Since the Swedes refused to help with the transport, Sigismund had to buy and capture ships.
 When he had got hold of a hundred ships, the army was able to begin its journey to Sweden.
 Due to bad winds, the journey across the sea took a long time.
 Hence, a coordinated attack by the Finns and Sigismund's Polish soldiers could not be undertaken.
-The Finnish soldiers, commanded by Governor Arvid Eriksson (Stålarm), landed in Uppland one week ahead of Sigismund's landing.
+The Finnish soldiers, commanded by Governor Arvid Eriksson, landed in Uppland one week ahead of Sigismund's landing.
 Duke Charles was on his way to Kalmar when the Finns invaded Uppland.
 He immediately rode towards Stockholm to defend the city.